ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 6. The Oblivious Gateway Resource makes an HTTP request that includes the target URI, method, fields, and content of the request it acquires.

-7. The Target Resource answers this HTTP request with an HTTP response.
+7. The target resource answers this HTTP request with an HTTP response.

 8. The Oblivious Gateway Resource encapsulates the HTTP response following the process in {{response}} and sends this in response to the request from the